IntersectMBO/cardano-haskell-packages/README.md

 ### Debugging solver issues

 Sometimes you may hit issues that are related to cabal's constraint solver making strange choices.
-For example, you are releasing `foo-X`, which depends on `bar` via `baz`, and instead of using the newest `bar-Y`, cabal inexplicably decides to build a very old verison of `bar` that doesn't work for some reason.
+For example, you are making a PR to release `foo-X`, which depends on `bar` via `baz`.
+But when the CI builds the package, instead of using the newest `bar-Y`, cabal inexplicably decides to build a very old verison of `bar` that either a) leads to solver errors; or b) leads to compilation errors.

 The root cause is usually that the solver can't pick the version of `bar` that you want because it conflicts with your dependencies in some way, but it is often not obvious why.
 It's tricky to diagnose, since you'll sometimes want to rebuild the repository to add revisions while you're working.